huggingface/hub-docs/docs/hub/spaces-overview.md

 ## Creating a new Space

 **To make a new Space**, visit the [Spaces main page](https://huggingface.co/spaces) and click on **Create new Space**.
 Along with choosing a name for your Space, selecting an optional license, and setting your Space's visibility, you'll be prompted to choose the **SDK** for your Space.
 The Hub offers three SDK options: Gradio, Streamlit, and static HTML.
-You can read more about these in the [SDK section of these docs](./spaces-sdks).
 If you select "Gradio" as your SDK, you'll be navigated to a new repo showing the following page:

 ![Viewing a brand new Hugging Face Space](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-blank-space.png)